Group identities on symmetric units under oriented involutions in group algebras: Results

-\begin{lema}\emph{(\cite[Theorem 2.2]{BPM:06})} Let $R$ be a commutative ring with unity of characteristic different from $2$ and let $G$ be a non-abelian group with a non-trivial orientation $\sigma$ and an involution $\ast$.
-Then, $RG^+$ is a commutative ring if and only if one of the following conditions holds:
+\begin{lem}[{\cite[Theorem 2.2]{OP}}] Let $R$ be a commutative ring with unity of characteristic different from $2$ and let $G$ be a non-abelian group with a non-trivial orientation $\sigma$ and an involution $\ast$.
+Then, $RG^+$ is a commutative ring if and only if one of the following conditions holds: \begin{enumerate}[\normalfont(i)] \item $N=ker(\sigma)$ is an abelian group and $(G\setminus N)\subset G^+$; \item $G$ and $N$ have the \emph{LC}-property, and there exists a unique non-trivial commutator $s$ such that the involution $\ast$ is given by